santoshdahale/iso20022-message-catalogue/README.md

 - Downloads all available ISO20022 XSD schemas daily.
 - Generates and updates a JSON file containing metadata for each schema.
 - Provides detailed information about each schema, including its identifier, name, submitting organization and download link.
-- Provides basic information about each set, including its abbreviation and download link (for batch download).
+- Provides basic information about each set, including its abbreviation and number of messages within set.
 - Includes a GitHub Action that runs the downloader daily at midnight, ensuring the repository stays current.

 ## Repository Structure